CONSTITUTION OF THE CHURCH LAW SOCIETY

 a) election of the Managing Bodies and the Audit Committee,

-b) approval of the By-laws and amendments to it,
+b) approval of the Constitution and amendments to it,

 c) decision to dissolve the Society or to merge it with another association.